hidex-oy/beaglebone_setup_scripts/README.md

 passwd
 ```

 Now before continuing, plug the BeagleBone to a network cable.
+You will also need to wait for the time to get synced from NTP, before wget is able to connect to any HTTPS addresses due to the certificates failing otherwise.
+You can check the current system time with `date`.
+It should only take like 20-30 seconds for the time to get synced after the wired network comes up.

 First download the `beaglebone_fresh_install_setup.sh` script:
 ```bash
 wget https://raw.githubusercontent.com/hidex-oy/beaglebone_setup_scripts/master/beaglebone_fresh_install_setup.sh
 ```